devhawala/dodo/readme.md

 	to access file drawers, folders and files on Dodo XNS File services from XDE and Star/Viewpoint/GVWin.
 Although substantial functionality is missing (like access control and access rights), Dodo file services are already usable in a mostly single-user environment.
+    - Mailing
+	(MailTransport: Courier program 17, version 4; Inbasket: Courier program 18, version 1)
+	the subset of protocol procedures actively used by XDE and Star/Viewpoint for sending and receiving mails is implemented;
+	GlobalView is currently _not_ supported for sending or receiving mails, as newer versions of the mentioned Courier protocols are required.

 The network configuration of a Dodo server instance and the services provided can be configured through a property file specified when starting the Dodo program.